This post may contain affiliate links. For more information, read my disclosure policy.

 - Cool completely before removing loaf from pan, but you can cut slices from the pan after it’s cooled for about 15-20 minutes.

-- You can also use 1/2 cup unsalted softened butter.
+- In place of vegetable oil you can also use 1/2 cup softened unsalted butter.